mariegrace31/leaderboard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all the Microverse team for giving me this chance and you too for your time!
+I would like to thank the Microverse team for giving me this chance and you too for your time!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>